WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Publications.md

 ## Peer reviewed journal articles
 * Preparing to submit: A New Information Model to Manage Data for Water Resources Systems Modeling.
 Journal of Environmental Modeling and Software

-* In preparation: A Vision for a Software Ecosystem for Water Systems Models and Data
+* In preparation: A Vision for a Software Ecosystem to Publish and Discover Data and Models for Water Resources Systems

 * In preparation: Workflows to Automate Data Preparation for Comparison Systems Water Management Models